labex-labs/open-source-labs/python/practical-python/lab-02-07-objects-objects/step11.md

 # Exercise 2.24: First-class Data

-In the file `Data/portfolio.csv`, we read data organized as columns that look like this:
+In the file `portfolio.csv`, we read data organized as columns that look like this:

 ```csv
 name,shares,price